nodejs/TSC/Streaming/Setting-Up-Open-Brodcaster-Software.md

 If you are joining the meeting from a different computer, mute the `Mic/Aux` channel by clicking on the speaker icon.
+Otherwise, apply the same audio settings and filter to the `Mic/Aux` channel.

 #### macOS Audio